 Closed Party List

-The Closed Party List system is used to elect Members of the European Parliament, with the exception of Northern Ireland which uses Single Transferable Vote.
+The Closed Party List system is used by England, Scotland and Wales to elect Members of the European Parliament.

-A voter marks a cross on the ballot paper next to the party’s name they wish to support.
-Once the ballot papers have been counted, each party gets the number of seats proportionate to the number of votes it has received in each constituency.
+A voter marks a cross on the ballot paper next to the party’s name.
+Parties get the number of seats in proportion to the votes it receives in each constituency.

-As voters choose parties rather than candidates, it is for the parties to determine the order in which candidates appear on the list and are then elected.
+Voters choose parties not candidates.
+The parties determine the order in which candidates appear on the list.